elliotf/node-dbqueue/README.md

 # DBQueue
-A simple job queue that has priorities other than speed and scalability, inspired by TheSchwartz
+A simple job queue that prioritizes infrastructural simplicity and common requirements over speed and scalability, inspired by TheSchwartz

 # Usage

 See usage in the tests, or see below example:

+## Overview

 ```javascript
 var DBQueue = require('dbqueue');